 The one way journey from Nagoya Station to Suzuka Circuit Ino Station takes 60-90 minutes, costs 1060 yen and requires one transfer of trains at Suzuka Station (if you ride a Toba bound rapid train from Nagoya) or Yokkaichi Station (if you ride a Kameyama or Yokkaichi bound local train from Nagoya).

-Over the grand prix weekend, special direct limited express trains named "Suzuka Grand Prix" operate between Nagoya Station and Suzuka Circuit Ino Station, taking just under one hour and costing about 2500 yen one way.
+Over the grand prix weekend, special direct limited express trains named "Suzuka Grand Prix" operate between Nagoya Station and Suzuka Circuit Ino Station, taking one hour and costing about 2500 yen one way.
 Seat reservations are mandatory on these trains.

 Note that the Japan Rail Pass covers only part of the journey, since the section between Kawarada and Suzuka Circuit Ino Station is owned by a non-JR railway company.
 The supplement fee to be paid by pass holders is 300 yen one way (610 yen in case of a limited express train).